Cheryl A. Head

-Cheryl A. Head is an American author, and former television producer, broadcast executive, and organizer.
-She is the author of the award-winning Charlie Mack Motown mysteries, whose female PI protagonist is queer and Black.
+Cheryl A. Head is an American author, former television producer, broadcast executive, and organizer.
+She is the author of the Charlie Mack Motown mysteries, whose female PI protagonist is queer and Black.
 She is also author of Time's Undoing published in 2023.
-Head is a two-time Anthony Award nominee, a two-time Lambda Literary Award finalist, a Los Angeles Times Book Prize Finalist, an Agatha Award Finalist, a three-time Next Generation Indie Book Award finalist, and winner of the Golden Crown Literary Society's Ann Bannon Popular Choice Award, and an IPPY Silver medal.
-Her books are included in the Detroit Public Library's African American Booklist and in the Special Collections of the Library of Michigan.
-In 2019, Head was named to the Hall of Fame of the New Orleans Saints and Sinners Literary Festival, and she was awarded the Alice B Readers Award in 2022.
+Head is a two-time Anthony Award nominee, a two-time Lambda Literary Award finalist, a Los Angeles Times Book Prize finalist, an Agatha Award finalist, and a Next Generation Indie Book Award finalist.
+She is the winner of the 2026 Saints and Sinners Literary Festival Fiction Contest, and winner of the Golden Crown Literary Society's Ann Bannon Popular Choice Award, for Judge Me When I'm Wrong, the fourth book of the Charlie Mack Motown Mystery series.
+Her books are included in the Detroit Public Library's African American Booklist and the Special Collections of the Library of Michigan.
+In 2019, Head was named to the Hall of Fame of the New Orleans Saints and Sinners Literary Festival, and was awarded the Alice B Readers Award in 2022.
+Head's short story, Finding Jimmy Baldwin will be included in the 2026 edition of the Best American Mystery and Suspense.

 Biography

 Head was born in Detroit, Michigan.
 She attended Wayne State University, intending to focus on pre-law, but was "bitten by the media bug" and shifted to Media and Communications, receiving a B.A.
 Head worked at television stations: WDIV and Detroit Public Television (WTVS), and public radio station WDET.
 She received a master's degree in telecommunications management at Ohio University.
 She moved to Washington, D.C., in the 1990s to work in public broadcasting.
-After working as a TV and radio field reporter, anchor, production executive, media grantmaker at several organizations in Detroit and Washington, D.C., Head retired early to focus on a writing career.
-Head is a member of the Bouchercon (World Mystery Conference) and is the 2024-2025 Board Chair.
-Head is also a member of Sisters in Crime; and Mystery Writers of America.
+After working as a TV and radio field reporter, anchor, production executive, and media grant maker in Detroit and Washington, D.C., Head retired early to focus on a writing career.
+Head is a member of the Bouchercon (World Mystery Conference) and is Co-Chair of Bouchercon 2027 in Washington, DC.
+Head is also a member of Sisters in Crime, Mystery Writers of America, and Crime Writers of Color.

 Head's work includes: The six-part Charlie Mack Motown Series, a World War II historical novel, and an historical-fiction novel based upon the tragic loss of Head's grandfather who died in 1929, in Birmingham Jim Crow Alabama, at the hands of the police.
 That book, Time’s Undoing, was a 2023 Indie Next pick, an Amazon Best Book of March, and Amazon Editors Pick for Best Mystery, Thriller, and Suspense.